Finding and sharing connection through dance

 - Join DAA’s Arts & Dementia Facebook group to share your own art or encourage others in their sharing.
 This community is open to all!

-- Purchase greeting cards that feature art from the Arts & Dementia Facebook group – just in time to send notes for the holidays!
+- that feature art from the Arts & Dementia Facebook group – just in time to send notes for the holidays!

 - Register for one of DAA’s Virtual Engagement sessions – we have weekly opportunities for expression through art, song, movement, and more!
 (Open to people living with dementia and care partners only)